nasa/cumulus/docs/deployment/cumulus-distribution.md

 Note, however, that the `cumulus_distribution` module will generate a bucket map cache and overwrite any existing bucket map caches created by TEA.

-There will also be downtime while your API gateway is updated.
+There will also be downtime while your API Gateway is updated.